open5e/open5e/static/markdown/classes/bard.md

 #### Spells Known of 1st Level and Higher

-You know four 1st-level spells of your choice from the srd:bard-spells.
+You know four 1st-level spells of your choice from the <a href="/spells/by-class/bard">Bard Spell List</a>.

 The Spells Known column of the Bard table shows when you learn more bard spells of your choice.
 Each of these spells must be of a level for which